Are Hormones in Milk and Meat Making Kids Bigger?

 We asked Dr. Terry Etherton, Distinguished Professor of Animal Nutrition and Head of the Department of Dairy and Animal Science at Penn State University, to respond.
 Dr. Etherton is an internationally recognized expert for his research in the area of endocrine regulation of animal growth and nutrient metabolism and is one of the foremost experts in the world on the biology of porcine and bovine somatotropin action in pigs and dairy cattle.

 “The overwhelming scientific evidence indicates that there is no increased health risk from consuming meat and milk that is associated with the hormones found in these products.
 The reality is that there are many, many naturally occurring protein and steroid hormones in all animal and plant-derived foods.”

-Dr. Etherton, a veterinarian for 30 years, maintains that claims stating hormones in meat and milk are linked to overgrowth in humans are simply unfounded.
-In fact, he's been writing on the subject for years, having reviewed the research and working with experts in the field.
+Dr. Etherton notes that claims stating hormones in meat and milk are linked to overgrowth in humans are simply unfounded.
+In fact, he’s been writing on the subject for years, having reviewed the research and working with experts in the field.
 Take, for example, this post from 2007.
-In it, Dr. Etherton discusses how one milk company chose to label their milk with "FREE OF ARTIFICIAL HORMONES” and “FREE OF ARTIFICIAL GROWTH HORMONES" statements.
+In it, Dr. Etherton discusses how one milk company chose to label their milk with “FREE OF ARTIFICIAL HORMONES” and “FREE OF ARTIFICIAL GROWTH HORMONES” statements.

 To this, Dr. Etherton focuses on the facts about hormones:

 Hormones are naturally occurring compounds produced by all plants and animals (including humans) to regulate specific bodily functions.
 Take insulin for example, this is a protein hormone that helps our bodies utilize glucose (blood sugar)—without this hormone you will die.
 Our bodies produce and depend on hundreds and hundreds of hormones for us to live.
 Hormones are not limited to the animal kingdom; plants also depend on hormones to grow and develop.